seakhtar/nsf-sbir/pages/landing.md

 <div class="usa-width-one-third" markdown="1">
 <h2 class="text-medium">A diverse portfolio</h2>

 We offer much more than academic research grants.
-In fact, we fund startups from varied technology sectors, including IoT, edtech, smart health, robotics, and much more.
+In fact, we fund startups and small businesses across technology areas and markets including IoT, edtech, smart health, robotics, and much more.

 <a class="usa-button usa-button-primary button-arrow" href="/portfolio/">
 View our portfolio